OurCodeLab/simple-qr/README.md

 If you encounter any issues or have questions:
 - Create an issue on GitHub
-- Contact us at support@example.com
+- Contact us at hello@ourcodelab.com

 ---

 Made with ❤️ for the community.
 No tracking, no ads, just pure functionality.
+With the aid of ChatGPT for documentation generation.